golgote/applescript-listenbrainz/README.md

 - Save all as an Action (give it a meaningful name)

 Now you should see the Action in the Services menu in any application menu.

+## thanks

+To encode json, this script uses https://github.com/mgax/applescript-json
+It might actually be easier to use Javascript now...